MaciejGorczyca/ChallengesAreEvil/README.md

 # ChallengesAreEvil

-The app bring back the functionality to remove your challenge tokens from profile banner.
+Remove your challenge tokens from profile banner with 1-click-button solution.

 ## App preview: